odoo/documentation/legal/terms/online.rst

 Staff Access
 ++++++++++++

-Odoo helpdesk staff may sign into your account to access settings related to your support issue.
+Twenty20 helpdesk staff may sign into your account to access settings related to your support issue.
 For this they use their own special staff credentials, not your password (which they have no way to know).